peymanh/sms_gateway/README.md

 >Note: Status of the SMS is mocked randomly.
 SMS gets successful with 0.9 probability.

+# Test

+The Postman Collection is added to the project.
+After running the project according to the described steps above, you can simply test the APIs.

 ## Stay in touch

 - Author - Peyman Hassanabadi